Model Selection for Treatment Choice: Penalized Welfare Maximization: Setup and Notation

-Such a class $\mathcal{G}$ could be reasonable, for example, when assigning scholarships to students: suppose the only covariate available to the planner is a student's GPA, then it may be school policy that only threshold-type rules are to be considered. \end{example} \begin{example} Suppose $\mathcal{X} = \mathcal{X}_1\times\mathcal{X}_2 \subset \mathbb{R}^2$, and consider the class of \emph{monotone allocations}:
+Such a class $\mathcal{G}$ would be reasonable, for example, when assigning scholarships to students: suppose the only covariate available to the planner is a student's GPA, then it may be school policy that only threshold-type rules are to be considered. \end{example} \begin{example} Let $\mathcal{X} = \mathcal{X}_1\times\mathcal{X}_2 \subset \mathbb{R}^2$, and consider the class of \emph{monotone allocations}: